oladayosolomon/sRLXBench/README.md

 cd pybullet-gym
 pip install -e .
 ```
-you should then copy the sDRL folder to the PlatEMO multi-objective problem directory, the mat_eval_env.py to the main PlatEMO directory (the one with the platemo.m file), and the HV_rl.m file to the Metric directory<br />
+You should then copy the sDRL folder to the PlatEMO multi-objective problem directory and the mat_eval_env.py to the main PlatEMO directory (the one with the platemo.m file)<br />

 Path related information<br />